Ned Christie's War: Death of Daniel Maples

 Before he became a renegade, Ned Christie was elected to the Cherokee tribal council in 1885.
 Like his father, who was also a member of the council, Ned was a blacksmith and gunsmith.
 Though newspapers and contemporary accounts claim that Christie was a typical bandit, or outlaw, there is no evidence to suggest that he ever committed a crime until after the Maples incident.
 The "war" began at Tahlequah, the capital of the Cherokee Nation, on May 4, 1887, with the killing of Deputy Daniel Maples.
 Maples had been sent in to arrest some whiskey peddlers, since alcohol was forbidden in the Indian Territory, but the deputy was ambushed and killed outside of town.
 A Cherokee man named John Parris was arrested for the murder, but he told the police that he saw Ned fire the gun that killed the officer.
 As a council member, Christie was in Tahlequah to attend a usual meeting so he proclaimed his innocence, saying he spent the night drinking and then fell asleep outside in some bushes.
-When the Hanging Judge, Isaac Parker, learned of the incident, he issued a warrant for Christie's arrest and sent out a posse from Fort Smith, Arkansas, under the command of Marshal Henry "Heck" Thomas.
+When the Hanging Judge, Isaac C. Parker, learned of the incident, he issued a warrant for Christie's arrest and sent out a posse from Fort Smith, Arkansas, under the command of Marshal Henry "Heck" Thomas.
 Christie was not about to surrender and be sentenced to hang in Judge Parker's court, so he fled to his cabin, which was located in a remote area of wilderness, about 15 mi east of Tahlequah.
 Some accounts claim that Ned wrote Judge Parker a letter, which said that "he was innocent and requesting the right of bail to give him and the authorities time to find the real killer."
 Parker had no authority of the sort, so Christie "surrounded himself with an army of men and set up a heavily armed barricade around his home."
 He also placed sentries so that he could be warned of approaching lawmen long before they arrived.